 Increase time spent in team meetings/supervision by 46%.

 Increase average years of experience of case-holding social workers by 21%.

 Small changes occupy the space between making no change and full system change.
-This involves working side by side with practitioners to identify the everyday things that get in the wa and stop social workers doing their best work.
-Small changes are based on the premise that change can come from on the ground practice.
-They are changes that are within the local authority's scope of influence that could change now, and do not require any changes to national regulation or legislation.
+This involves working side by side with practitioners to identify the everyday things that get in the way and stop social workers from doing their best work.
+Small changes are based on the premise that change can come from on-the-ground practice.
+They are changes that are within the local authority's scope of influence that could change now and do not require any changes to national regulation or legislation.

 We are building on the success of the Small Changes programme, and the multiple changes we saw practitioners make.
-CPI and Crescendo are now supporting three local authorities to make the systemic change needed to enable social workers to do their best work.
+In partnership with Frontline and Crescendo, we are supporting three local authorities - Tower Hamlets, Wandsworth, and Warrington - to make the systemic change needed to enable social workers to do their best work.

 Read the stories of five practitioners who have been on this journey to learn about what they think of the process of making small changes, what they have been doing in their local authority, and what they hope to achieve.

 It’s been an opportunity for managers and colleagues to come together and think about how we could make things easier for our children’s teams.
 I think it’s already having an impact because it encourages us to think differently.